RushikeshGavasane/Smart-industrial-process-monitoring-system-using-IOT/README.md

 3. Data is transmitted via Wi-Fi to the IoT platform.
 4. Users can view data on the dashboard and receive alerts if thresholds are breached.

-## 📷 Images

-*Add images of your hardware setup, circuit diagram, and platform dashboard here.*

 ## 🛠️ Setup Instructions

 ### 1. Hardware Setup:
-- Connect sensors to NodeMCU as per the circuit diagram.
+- Connect sensors to LPC2148 as per the circuit diagram.
 - Ensure proper power supply and stable Wi-Fi connectivity.

 ### 2. Software Setup:
-- Use Arduino IDE or PlatformIO for programming the ESP8266.
+- Use **Arduino IDE** for programming the ESP8266 (ESP-01).
+- Select the appropriate board: `Generic ESP8266 Module`.
-- Install required libraries:
+- Install the required libraries:
-  - `DHT`
-  - `ESP8266WiFi`
+  - `ESP8266WiFi` – for WiFi connectivity
-  - `ThingSpeak`
+  - `ThingSpeak` – for cloud data logging
-- Upload the code to NodeMCU.
+- Connect the LM35 sensor output to the **ADC (A0)** pin of ESP-01 (use a voltage divider if necessary, as ESP-01 ADC max input is 1V).
+- Modify the code to read analog values from A0 and convert them to temperature using the LM35 formula: Temperature (°C) = (analogRead(A0) * 3.3 / 1023) * 100

 ### 3. Cloud Configuration:
 - Create a ThingSpeak channel.